/

 Algorithms and AI

 We take significant steps to minimize the risk of errors and prevent bias and discrimination when developing AI and machine learning algorithms.
-With PSI’s latest proctoring platform, every time a proctor flags a violation, that data is captured and used to enhance and train our AI.
+With PSI’s latest proctoring platform, every time a proctor flags a violation, that data is captured and used to enhance and train our AI and proctoring systems.
 Similarly, every time AI flags particular activity for review by our proctor, that proctor serves as a check and trainer for existing AI.
 Important decisions about whether to stop an assessment or invalidate the results of an exam are never taken by AI alone.

 Finding a Balance